 Please note: For guests with early-morning departures, breakfast at the hotel may not be available.
 Please check with the front desk to verify the times that breakfast is served.

-VBT provides you with City Information in your Final Travel Booklet that includes recommendations for what to see and do in Munich.
+VBT provides you with City Information that includes recommendations for what to see and do in Munich.
 If you arrive early, your hotel room may not be available until 2:00 pm.
 You may store your luggage at the front desk.

 After settling in, enjoy the remainder of the day at leisure.
 Perhaps you'll walk to the nearby Nymphenburg Palace and Gardens.

 At 4:30 pm, our local guide will meet you at the hotel for a walking tour.
 He or she will show you how to buy tram tickets for our ride into Munich's center and the city's main square, the Marienplatz.
 Then, enjoy a walk through the historic streets thronged with street musicians and artists and past magnificent buildings.
 You'll no doubt want to return to many of them during the next two days to pursue your own interests.
 Your guide will point out restaurants where you can enjoy dinner this evening.